Mugiiwaraaa/DS-Project-4_Customer_Segmentation_KMeansClustering/README.md

 You want to understand the customer's spending behaviour and group them so that more critical insights can be given to marketing team which will help them plan the strategy accordingly.

 * I approached this problem statement by designing a model that uses certain customer data to group them accordingly.
 * Dataset - Fetched the data from the Kaggle resource which I have linked below.
-The Dataset includes various features information about the customer.
+The Dataset includes various features/information about the customers.
-* Model - The major aim of in this project is to group the customers based on their spending pattern using the K-Means clustering algorithm.
+* Model - The major aim in this project is to group the customers based on their spending pattern using the K-Means clustering algorithm.

 ## Code and Resources Used ##
 **Python Version:** 3.10.5 <br />